pulumi/pulumi-hugo/themes/default/content/blog/generative-ai-apps-devops-talks-pulumi-user-group/index.md

 ## Security and Vulnerability Management with AI

-AI-enabled tools are hugely beneficial in managing security and to detect anomalies by automating testing procedures and manual processes, using single sources of truth, enforcing least-privileged access through role-based access controls, and automated remediation to correct configuration violations like auto-tagging, removing Internet access, and enabling storage encryption.
+The marriage of AI, machine learning, and DevOps/DevSecOps practices revolutionizes security and vulnerability management in software engineering.
+AI-enabled tools technologies not only strengthen the defenses of software systems but also enable organizations to stay one step ahead in ensuring successful deployments by removing manual processes through automation, using single sources of truth, enforcing least-privileged access through role-based access controls, and [automated remediation to correct configuration violations](https://www.pulumi.com/blog/remediation-policies/) like auto-tagging, removing Internet access, and enabling storage encryption.

 DevSecOps can foster collaboration between developers, security, and operations and still enhance security and compliance best practices using Artificial Intelligence (AI) and Machine Learning techniques.